bahodge/tomb-of-annihilation/sessions/Session 37.md

 ## Sector 33

 We find a tunnel that leads into the back side of the shrine.
 We sneak down into the tunnel.
 The passage winds down into the bowels of the earth.
 We see harmless bugs.
 We continue down the tunnel.
 We find an underground river.
 Stalagtites hang low under it's surface.
-We see a massive door. [[Khar]] knocks on the door.
+We see a massive door. [[Khara]] knocks on the door.
 We hear a slithering voice.
 The door swings open and we see a [[Yuan-ti]].
 We are called slaves. [[Merrick Ravenshade]] opens the door.
 There are many alchemy reagents all over the room.

 We capture the guy.
 We learn that we are in the [[Fane of the Night Serpent]].
 He struggles and we kill him.
 We loot him and find